 Cooking Grass-Fed Beef

-Because grass-fed beef is less fatty and more lean, it cooks more quickly as compared to grain-fed beef.
+Because grass-fed beef is less fatty and leaner, it cooks more quickly as compared to grain-fed beef.
 To get the most out of your grass-fed beef, keep the following in mind:

 - Use a meat thermometer because grass-fed beef cooks a lot more quickly than beef from grain-fed cows.